 They don’t focus purely on motor vehicle crash law.
 Our firm ONLY handles personal injury claims resulting from serious motor vehicle accidents.
 We are masters of the law in this arena and are prepared to protect your rights, establish fault, identify all at-fault parties, access all available insurance policies/coverage, and secure the maximum tax-free payment on all of your injury claims.

 We only handle cases involving genuine injuries resulting from serious accidents.
-We’re not talking about a fender bender in the parking lot of highest rated fine dining restaurant in Durham, NC.
+We're not talking about a fender bender in the parking lot of highest rated Counting House in Durham, NC.
 Our focus on high-value cases enables us to offer a reduced legal fee for settlements and trial verdicts.
 Nearly all other personal injury attorneys charge 1/3 of the settlement.
 If we take on your case, our fee is 1/4 of the settlement.
 With our more equitable fee, your share of the settlement is 75%, which is significantly more than the 66% portion that most firms allow.

 Most personal injury law firms tack on additional expenses to their 1/3 legal fee.
 Those fees can include expenses such as postage, copy costs, administrative fees, and charges to outside vendors to collect medical bills and records.
 Our reduced 1/4 fee includes all case administration expenses.